lifeisstillgood/softwaremind/docs/conceptchapters/masteroverview.rst

 Start with software literacy and the printing press.

+software literate
+writing literate - ability to use this technology to express, communicate and shape ones own thoughts

+software - again

+if you are writing-illiterate you cannot do this (richard briers - many other factors but all being equal) and if you are software illiterate you cannot use this technology to ... do things you cannot explain to a illiterate person

 But actually this is too story-for-children - we want to dive into how States went from retinues if detinues, to centralised tax collection and uniformed armies to industrialisation and the lack of inherent checks on central authority.
 Democracy was the prime check - in the USA it is explicit- balance of powers.
 In UK it is "how things are done"

 But Germany and Russia are lost children for uncontrolled central control - and disasters that followed.
 We like small, decentralised, compromise and common protocols  - just like internet